-In order to earn a passing grade for this course the student must satisfactorily complete and comply with the action plan described.
-Any corrective behaviors or actions listed must be immediate and sustained throughout the remainder of the course in order to meet the course
+To earn a passing grade for this course, the student must satisfactorily complete and comply with the action plan described.
+Any corrective behaviors or actions listed must be immediate and sustained throughout the remainder of the course to meet the course outcome(s) and pass the course.
+Failure to satisfactorily complete and comply with the action plan may result in failure of the course.

-Section 4: Clinical and Laboratory Policies and Procedures outcome(s) and pass the course.
-Failure to satisfactorily complete and comply with the action plan may result in failure of the course. https://nssc.acuityscheduling.com/schedule.php?calendarID=937254
+Open lab time must be reserved through the Acuity scheduling application (linked below): https://nssc.acuityscheduling.com/schedule.php?calendarID=937254